rivas-lab/FasTag/README.md

 ### Run Preprocessing

-- Clone the repository to your local machine.
+- Clone the repository to both your local machine and the compute instance.
 The script `createAdmissionNoteTable.R` from `src/textPreprocessing` is meant to process the MIMIC database and extract only the relevant information (notes and corresponding ICD-9 codes).

 - Gain access to the MIMIC-III database, and then [download the files labeled DIAGNOSES_ICD.csv and NOTEEVENTS.csv here](https://physionet.org/works/MIMICIIIClinicalDatabase/files/).